What is the difference between a patio and an apartment balcony?

 - Size – patios are usually much larger in size compared with some balconies

-- Materials – patios are usually made from materials like concrete, stones, bricks while balconies are usually built using concrete and cast iron.
+- Materials – patios are usually made from materials like concrete, stones, and bricks while balconies are usually built using concrete and cast iron.

 - Functionality – patios are more common for outdoor entertaining and recreation while balconies are more suited to recreation only because of the limited space available.
-Some balconies may have a limit on the number of people that can be on it at any given time.
+Some balconies may have a limit on the number of people that can be on them at any given time.

 Now that you understand the fundamental difference between balconies and patios, you can make a more informed decision about which feature you desire.